tableauio/tableauio.github.io/content/en/docs/guide/enum.md

   2. enum value name.
   3. enum value alias name (with EnumValueOptions specified).

-For example, enum type `FruitType` is defined as:
+For example, enum type `FruitType` in `common.proto` is defined as:

 ```protobuf
 enum FruitType {